highscrren-dotcom/paperhands/docs/interfaces/IMCPImageMessage.md

 # IMCPImageMessage

-Image message for the MCP agent (e.g. a rendered chart).
+Image message for the MCP (Model Context Protocol) agent (e.g. a rendered chart).
 Payload is base64-encoded binary data with its mime type.

 ## Properties